touzet/pampa/README.md

 pampa_light uses predefined peptide tables, accompanied by the NCBI taxonomy.

-The -l option allows to filter the peptide table according to the organism, the molecule (gene name), the sequence identifier or the set of PTMs to apply.
+The -l option allows to filter the peptide table according to several criteria:  organism,  molecule (gene name),  sequence identifier or the set of PTMs (post-translational modifications) to apply.
-It takes as paramater a user-defined TSV file, that should contain three columns:
+For that, the option takes as parameter a text file, that describes the constraints to make.
+Each line should begin with the following syntax:
- - the first column is for the name of the organism,
+- The prefix "OS=" is for the set of authorized organisms
- - the second column is for the gene name,
+- The prefix "GN=" is for the set of authorized gene names
- - the third column is for the sequence identifier,
+- The prefix "PTM" is for the set of authorized PTMs
- - the fourth column is for the authorized PTMs (post-translational modifications).
+- The prefix "SeqID" is for the set of authorized sequence identifiers.

-Empty fields will apply no contraints.
+PAMPA recognizes three types of PTMs: oxylation of prolines, deamidation of , phosphorilation of , represented by the single-letter code 'O', 'D4 and 'P' respetively.

 Here are some examples.

 ```
-CastorCanadensis
-DicerosBicornis
-CervusElaphus
-BosTaurus
-EquusCaballus
+OS= Castor Canadensis, Diceros Bicornis, Cervus Elaphus, Bos Taurus, Equus Caballus
 ```
 The search will be limited to those five organisms.

 ```
-	COL1A1
+GN=COL1A1
 ```
-The search will be limited to COL1A1 markers.
+The search will be limited to COL1A2 markers.

 ```
-ColumbaLivia              COL1A1  XP_021136665.1
-ColumbaLivia              COL1A2  XP_005504983.1
-StruthioCamelusAustralis  COL1A1  XP_009685373.1
-StruthioCamelusAustralis  COL1A2  XP_009672566.1
+OS= Columba Livia, Struthio Camelus Australis
+GN=COL1A1
+PTM=O
 ```

-The search will be limited to markers from those four sequences.
+The search will be limited to markers from those two organisms, for markers coming from COL1A1, and the only PTMs to consider are oxyprolines (O).
-In this example, it would have been equivalent to have

 ```
-		XP_021136665.1
-		XP_005504983.1
-		XP_009685373.1
-		XP_009672566.1
+SeqID= XP_021136665.1,  XP_005504983.1, XP_009685373.1  XP_009672566.1
 ```